plausible/docs/docs/self-hosting-configuration.md

 | GOOGLE_CLIENT_ID    | --        | The Client ID from the Google API Console for your Plausible Analytics project                       |
 | GOOGLE_CLIENT_SECRET| --        | The Client Secret from the Google API Console for your Plausible Analytics project                   |

-After deploying those values, you can follow [the Search Console Integration docs](google-search-console-integration.md) for the rest of the set up.
+#### Steps to Integrate Google Search Console and/or Google Analytics

-5. For the final step of choosing a property from the Search Console, you also need to enable the "[Google Search Console API](https://console.developers.google.com/apis/api/searchconsole.googleapis.com)" on your Google API project.
+After setting up Google authorization, you also need to enable some APIs on your Google API project:

-#### Enable Google Search Console API
+- "[Google Search Console API](https://console.developers.google.com/apis/api/searchconsole.googleapis.com)" for Search Console integration
+- "[Google Analytics Reporting API](https://console.developers.google.com/apis/api/analyticsreporting.googleapis.com)" for Google Analytics integration

 1. Click on "Enable APIs and Services."

 ![google_enable_1](https://user-images.githubusercontent.com/85956139/132954489-34071ab3-dd96-44ab-83be-02431a888df9.jpg)

-2. Search for "Google Search Console API" in the search bar of the API Library.
+2. Search for "Google Search Console API" or "Google Analytics Reporting API" in the search bar of the API Library.

 ![google_enable2](https://user-images.githubusercontent.com/85956139/132954499-bc96eb44-d94b-4413-8e0e-c2008fc60242.png)

-3. Click on "Google Search Console API" and the button to enable.
+3. Click on the API and the button to enable.

 ![google_enable3](https://user-images.githubusercontent.com/85956139/132954503-df8caff9-8654-4ec0-87eb-4d76363ebc75.png)

 ![google_enable4](https://user-images.githubusercontent.com/85956139/132954508-290bda57-47cf-4cda-bb6d-77a1c8baa485.png)

+Lastly, see [the Search Console Integration](google-search-console-integration.md) and [Google Analytics Integration](google-analytics-integration.md) docs for the rest of the set up.

 ### Twitter Integration